Who are We?

-- To develop information and communication networks within TRMS and the broader community serving the Métis people.
+- To develop information and communication networks within Two Rivers Metis Society (TRMS) and the broader community serving the Métis people.

 - To encourage Métis people to serve their community and to develop their talents and capabilities proudly.